aliyun-sls/sls-doc/src/en/dataprocessdemo/remove_sensitive_info.md

     md5_orderId: 852751f9aa48303a5691b0d020e52a0a
     ```

-## Scenario 9：字符串脱敏
+## Scenario 9: Mask strings

-- 脱敏方法您希望日志中的关键字符串不被暴露，可通过 _str_translate_ 函数制订映射规则，对关键字符或字符串进行映射脱敏。
+- Solution.
+To mask key characters or strings in log entries, you can use the _str_translate_ function to configure mapping rules for the characters or strings.

-- 示例
+- Example

   - Raw log entries